ipikuka/rehype-highlight-code-lines/README.md

 **\`\`\`[language] showLineNumbers**

-You can use the specifiers without a language.
+You can use the specifiers without a language:

 **\`\`\`{5} showLineNumbers**